What Insurance Coverages Does Your Restaurant Need?

 - Sewer Backup: If sewer water backs up into your restaurant, you'll have a huge mess on your hands.
 To make matters worse, sewer backup is an excluded peril under a typical property policy.
 To protect yourself, be sure you buy sewer backup coverage.

-- Business Income: If a fire or another peril damages property at your restaurant and your business is forced to shut down, you could suffer a large income loss.
+- Business Income: If a fire or another peril damages property at your restaurant and your business is forced to shut down, you could suffer a significant income loss.
 You can avoid such events by purchasing business income coverage.

 - Utility Interruption: Most restaurants require electricity, gas, water, and communications services to operate.
 An interruption of any of these can cause damage to your property.
 It may also force you to shut down your restaurant.
 You can protect your business by purchasing utility interruption coverage.